HomeDev GuideRecipesAPI Reference

 Dependencies between object stores

-You can have multiple object stores that have dependencies on each other.
-If you have an authoritative store with a subset of data stores as dependents, you can make updated to the authoritative store on the client and push those changes to the dependent stores with the patch method so they do not query the server again.
+You can have multiple object stores that depend on each other.
+If you have an authoritative store with a subset of data stores as dependents, you can update the authoritative store on the client and push those changes to the dependent stores with the patch method so they do not query the server again.

-For example, the content data store contains all the content (and associated property values) that was viewed or edited, which can be a lot of information.
-Widgets, like the page tree, need a subset of information placed in a separate store that depends on the content data store.
+For example, the content data store contains the content (and associated property values) that was viewed or edited, which can be a lot of information.
+Like the page tree, widgets need a subset of information placed in a separate store that depends on the content data store.
 You create this dependency using the addDependentStore method as shown in the following example:

 var registry = dependency.resolve("epi.shell.store.Registry"),